ahmad1091/Distributions-Python-package/README.md

 # Distributions-Python-package
 ### convert the modularized code into a Python package

-you can put your code into the 3a_python_package folder in the workspace.
-Inside the 3a_python_package folder, you'll need to create a few folders and files:
 * a `setup.py` file, which is required in order to use pip install
 * a folder called `'distributions'`, which is the name of the Python package
 * inside the `'distributions'` folder, you'll need the `Gaussiandistribution.py` file, `Generaldistribution.py` and an `__init__.py` file.
+* test.py unit tests to help you debug your code
+- numbers.txt and numbers_binomial.txt are data files used as part of the unit tests
+- Binomialdistribution_challenge.py

 Once everything is set up, open a new terminal window in the workspace.
 Then type: